 We have been partnering with Boy with a Ball for several years.
 Boy with a Ball reaches young people and equips them to be leaders capable of transforming their own communities. (www.boywithaball.com)

 In 2006 several Kalamazoo area pastors were moved by the overwhelming need associated with global poverty and AIDS.
-Together churches have raised almost $1 million for ministries in Kalamazoo, Uganda, and Kenya.
+Together churches have raised over $1.5 million for ministries in Kalamazoo, Uganda, and Kenya.
 Kalamazoo ministries include Urban Alliance and Tree of Life School.
 Bernard’s Vision Schools in Kenya and King Solomon’s Academy in Uganda are both schools for orphans. (www.christfollowersforchange.org)